AnyChart/export-server/README.md

 Mentioned social networks get the prepared picture via the link and just allow a user to post it on the page.

 ### Sharing on Twitter
-Sharing images on Twitter is implemented with the AnyChart Twitter app, needs MySQL database to be setup and uses three types of requests.
+Sharing images on Twitter is implemented with the AnyChart Twitter app, needs MySQL database to be setuped and uses three types of requests.

 #### `/sharing/twitter`